writeml/sublime-docx/README.md

 module, which is hosted as its own Package Control dependency [here](https://github.com/eerohele/sublime-lxml).
 Be aware also that this dependency may have its own platform/version restrictions.

+> [!NOTE]
+> As of Package Control v4, all versions of the *lxml* library have been pointed
+> directly to the official release packages at PyPI, effectively deprecating the
+> above-linked repository.

 Once you have your `dependencies.json` file in place, you can then run the `Package Control: Satisfy Dependencies` command in Sublime Text, which will tell